-AOP will maintain two crash assessments, namely the frontal and side impact tests.
-There shall be no changes as regards the use of the dummy.
-However, ASEAN NCAP has amended the score for side impact; in the sense that it wll be reduced by 50 percent whereas additional points will be rewarded for Head Protection Technology (HPT).
-Such a change will encourage fitment of more curtain airbags in the ASEAN region.
-Beginning in 2023, ASEAN NCAP will also include UN R135 as a prerequisite for HPT.
+AOP maintains two crash assessments, namely the frontal and side-impact tests.
+There shall be no changes with regards to the use of the dummy.
+However, ASEAN NCAP has amended the score for side impact; in the sense that it will be reduced by 50 percent whereas additional points will be awarded for Head Protection Technology (HPT).
+Such a change will encourage the fitment of more curtain airbags in the ASEAN region.
+Beginning 2023, ASEAN NCAP will also include UN R135 as a prerequisite for HPT.